Raashul/scripts-llm-bazar-marketplace/README.md

-Think of this as a backend app for an LLM powered marketplace backend app.
+## Think of this as a backend app for an LLM powered marketplace backend app.
+Seller posts ad for a product for sale.
+Buyer can query in natural language what they are looking for.
+LLM will extract relevant metadata and do a search based on extracted and meaningful parsed data.
+For example:
+iPhone 15 pro under 800$ near Washington DC.
+wedding photographer in Manhattan, New York, under 500$

+#### Actual code is private ofcourse (in case I think of actually building the whole damn thing)
+Actual credit goes to Claude Code + Cursor for doing 95% of the work.

+### Sequence Diagram
 ```mermaid
 sequenceDiagram
     participant User